angus-mackenzie/ASD-Notes/README.md

 * TDD turns traditional development around
     * Instead of writing functional code first and then your testing code an afterthought
     * You first write your test code before your functional code
-* Also you do so invery small steps
+* Also you do so in very small steps
     * One test and a small bit of code at a time
 * With TDD a developer refuses to write a new function unless there is a test that fails because that function isn't present
     * Refuse to add even a single line of code until a test exists for it